Resolution

 }

-Review the access policies and trust relationship of the IAM role for the connector that you use to access Amazon MSK.
-For more information, see Service execution role.
+To troubleshoot the preceding error message, review the access policies and trust relationship of the IAM role for the connector.
+For more information, see Understand service execution role.

 Related information

-How do I connect to my Amazon MSK cluster using the Kafka-Kinesis-Connector?
+How do I use the Kafka-Kinesis-Connector to connect to my Amazon MSK cluster?